Curator: Literary curation

-Technology and society
+Technology curators

-More recently, advances in new technologies have led to a further widening of the role of curator.
-This has been a focus in major art institutions internationally and has become an object of academic study and research.

-In the same way that a museum curator may acquire objects of relevance or an art curator may select or interpret a work of art, the injection of technology and impact of social media into every aspect of society has seen the emergence of technology curators.

 Technology curators are people who are able to disentangle the science and logic of a particular technology and apply it to real-world situations and society, whether it is for social change, commercial advantage, or other purposes.
 The first U.K. Wired Conference had a test lab, where an independent curator selected technology that showcased radical technology advancements and their impact on society, such as the ability to design and "print" physical objects using 3D printers (such as a fully working violin) or the ability to model and represent accurate interactive medical and molecular models in stereoscopic 3D.

 As US museums have become increasingly more digitized, curators find themselves constructing narratives in both the material and digital worlds.
 Historian Elaine Gurian has called for museums in which "visitors could comfortably search for answers to their own questions regardless of the importance placed on such questions by others".
 This would change the role of curator from teacher to "facilitator and assistor".
 In this sense, the role of curator in the United States is precarious, as digital and interactive exhibits often allow members of the public to become their own curators, and to choose their own information.
 Citizens are then able to educate themselves on the specific subject they are interested in, rather than spending time listening to information they have no desire to learn.

-Other meanings
+Other definitions

 In Scotland, the term "curator" is also used to mean the guardian of a child, known as curator ad litem.

 In Australia and New Zealand, the term also applies to a person who prepares a sports ground for use (especially a cricket ground).
 This job is equivalent to that of groundsman in some other cricketing nations.

+Obsolete terms referring to a female curator are "curatrix" and "curatress".